ravi-kumar7/documentation/docs/bank-connect/rest-api.md

 - `end_date`: end date for the recurring transaction set
 - `transaction_channel`: transaction channel in upper case.
 Refer to [this](/bank-connect/appendix.html#transaction-channel) list for possible values.
 - `median`: median of the transaction amounts under the given recurring transaction set
+- `clean_transaction_note`: contains a clean and small transaction note, it can be used as an identifier for source/destination for the recurring transaction set
 - `transactions`: list of transaction objects under the recurring transaction set.
 Each transaction object here has same fields as the transaction object in transactions API (Refer the response section [here](/bank-connect/rest-api.html/#transactions) to know about the fields).

 ## Lender Transactions